 Dyslexia: How Scottish voiceover artist manages her successful career and learning difficulty

+Dyslexia: How Scottish voiceover artist connected to BBC Radio Scotland manages her successful career and learning difficulty

 A Scottish voiceover artist – known as the voice of BBC Radio Scotland and Lidl’s checkout tills – has revealed her battle with dyslexia in a bid to encourage similar young Scots to challenge themselves.